nrajeevofficial/MultiLanguageProject/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). use "npm install" to insall all the required node modules which are required for the project.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). use "npm install" to install all the required node modules which are required for the project.

 ## Available Scripts